RichardHarwood/3D-Cell-Workflow/README.md

 ```
 ![](content/D1_C1_MIT.gif)

-Because later I am going to get distance metrics for multiple things in regards to mitochdnria (the distance data is added to the array) I create some duplicates
+Because later I am going to get distance metrics for multiple things in regard to mitochondria (the distance data is added to the array) I create some duplicates

 ```python
 MITstl1=MITstl